The Perils of Globalizing Mental Health

 But in his book Crazy Like Us: The Globalization of the American Psyche, Ethan Watters examines the ways in which the biomedical approach taken by Western psychiatry can have a negative effect on those suffering from mental illnesses in places with different understandings of what it means to have a unified sense of self.
 He argues that importing Western cures for mental illness, which are deeply rooted in our own cultural mores, to other nations is unethical.

 The difference between pathoplasticity and pathogenicity is explored by novelist Esmé Weijun Wang in her collection of essays The Collected Schizophrenias.
-She sees a vital distinction between “explanations”, the “spiritual narratives” that color pain and illness with cosmic significance, and “causes”, the neurological reasons for mental illness that are uniform for humans across the board.
-In other words, the pathoplastic causes of a disease, the explanations can have meaning for the afflicted, whether these explanations are rooted in culturally-specific expressions of pain or find outlets in things like religion.
+She sees a vital distinction between explanations – the “spiritual narratives” that color pain and illness with cosmic significance – and causes – the neurological reasons for mental illness that are uniform for humans across the board.
+In other words, the pathoplastic causes of a disease – the explanations – can have meaning for the afflicted regardless of whether they are found in culturally-specific expressions of pain or rooted in religious beliefs.

 Most researchers dismiss the pathoplastic causes as irrelevant, but Watters posits that “culture and social setting play a more complicated role in the disease than simply influencing the content of the delusion.”
 In Western society, we push the narrative that mental illness is biomedical, an illness as removed from cultural influences as cancer, but research suggests that the biomedical approach, taken solely on its own, can be harmful and even heighten stigma against mental illness.